Last week I posted a document the likes of which has never been seen in our country: a list of 400 laws Gavin Newsom has changed by fiat.

 5. Judges who rule against him are prejudiced

-In a fit of spite, Gov. Newsom removed the Judge who issued the Restraining Order against him, claiming “prejudice against his interest.”
+In a fit of spite, Gov. Newsom removed the Judge who issued the first Restraining Order against him, claiming “prejudice against his interest.”
 He provided no evidence for this extraordinary accusation.

 6. He can usurp all powers of the Legislature